 ABSTRACT:

 Over the past two decades, optogenetic tools have been established as potent means to modulate cell-type specific activity in excitable tissues, including the heart.
 While Channelrhodopsin-2 (ChR2) is a common tool to depolarize the membrane potential in cardiomyocytes (CM), potentially eliciting action potentials (AP), an effective tool for reliable silencing of CM activity has been missing.
 It has been suggested to use anion channelrhodopsins (ACR) for optogenetic inhibition.
 Here, we describe a protocol to assess the effects of activating the natural ACR GtACR1 from Guillardia theta in cultured rabbit CM.
-Primary readouts are electrophysiological patch-clamp recordings and optical tracking of cardiomyocyte contractions, both performed while applying different patterns of light stimulation.
+Primary readouts are electrophysiological patch-clamp recordings and optical tracking of CM contractions, both performed while applying different patterns of light stimulation.
 The protocol includes CM isolation from rabbit heart, seeding and culturing of the cells for up to 4 days, transduction via adenovirus coding for the light-gated chloride channel, preparation of patch-clamp and carbon fiber setups, data collection and analysis.
 Using the patch-clamp technique in whole-cell configuration allows one to record light-activated currents (in voltage-clamp mode, V-clamp) and AP (current-clamp mode, I-clamp) in real time.
 In addition to patch-clamp experiments, we conduct contractility measurements for functional assessment of CM activity without disturbing the intracellular milieu.
 To do so, cells are mechanically preloaded using carbon fibers and contractions are recorded by tracking changes in sarcomere length and carbon fiber distance.
 Data analysis includes assessment of AP duration from I-clamp recordings, peak currents from V-clamp recordings and force calculation from carbon fiber measurements.
 The described protocol can be applied to the testing of biophysical effects of different optogenetic actuators on CM activity, a prerequisite for the development of a mechanistic understanding of optogenetic experiments in cardiac tissue and whole hearts.

 INTRODUCTION:

 ChR-mediated photocurrents were first recorded in the eyespot of unicellular green algae1,2.
 Soon after genetic cloning and heterologous expression of Chlamydomonas reinhardtii ChR1 and ChR2, ChR were used as tools to alter the membrane potential in Xenopus oocytes and mammalian cells by light3,4.
-Cation non-selective ChR depolarizes the membrane of cells with a resting membrane potential that is negative to the reversal potential of ChR.
+Cation non-selective ChR depolarize the membrane of cells with a resting membrane potential that is negative to the reversal potential of ChR.
 They can thus be used to elicit AP in excitable cells, including neurons and CM, allowing optical pacing5,6.

 Complementary to cation ChR, light-driven proton, chloride and sodium pumps7–9 have been used to inhibit neuronal activity10–12.
 However, the latter have limitations, requiring high light intensities and sustained illumination, as one ion is transported per absorbed photon.
 In 2014, two independent studies by Wietek et al. and Berndt et al. described the conversion of cation-conducting ChR into ACR via mutations in the channel pore13,14.
 One year later, natural ACR were discovered in the cryptophyte Guillardia theta (GtACR)15.
 As engineered ACR showed residual cation conductance, they were replaced by natural ACR, characterized by a large single-channel conductance and high light sensitivity15.
 GtACR were used to silence neuronal activity by polarizing the membrane potential towards the reversal potential of chloride16,17.
 Govorunova et al. applied GtACR1 to cultured rat ventricular CM and showed efficient photoinhibition at low light intensity levels that were not sufficient to activate previously available inhibition tools, such as the proton pump Arch18.
 Our group recently reported that GtACR1-mediated photoinhibition of CM is based on depolarization and that GtACR1 can also be used, therefore, for optical pacing of CM19.